openxpki/openxpki/doc/quickstart.md

 The debian package come with a sample configuration which is identical to the configuration repository at the time of package build.
-For a production setup we recommend to remove the [/etc/openxpki]{.title-ref}
-folder created by the package and replace it with a checkout of the [community]{.title-ref} branch of the configuration repository available at <https://github.com/openxpki/openxpki-config>.
+For a production setup we recommend to remove the `/etc/openxpki` folder created by the package and replace it with a checkout of the `community` branch of the configuration repository available at <https://github.com/openxpki/openxpki-config>.

 Please also have a look at